 With reference to the relationship between the Chairman and the CEO, the Board underlines the need for them to have complementary relationship in order to ensure the effective functioning of the Board and, more generally, the governance of the Company.

 Board Committees

-With reference to the committees, the Board considers it appropriate to retain the current frame-Board Committees work and structure, including their duties and size.
+With reference to the committees, the Board considers it appropriate to retain the current framework and structure, including their duties and size.